 Winter weddings offer extra special opportunities that the busy summer season doesn’t: snowy romantic backdrops, a valid reason to serve mulled wine, residual holiday cheer, and probably a really good deal on your venue (yeah, we got you).
 But the chillier temperatures also bring a unique moment to take more liberties, sartorially speaking, because it’s layering season—or what we like to think of as the Most Wonderful Time of the Year (to put together an outfit).

 Layering offers enhancements and solutions to your wedding-day ensemble, whether you’re looking for a more conservative option for the ceremony, you have a walk from your grand entrance from the car (or sleigh) to the front door, or there’s a drafty ventilation system in the castle you’ve booked for your big day.
-Or maybe you just want to bring the drama and glamour to your stroll down the aisle because there are so many chic layers to elevate your wedding day look (or looks) to meet all types of style preferences.
+Or maybe you just want to bring the drama and glamour to your stroll down the aisle because there are so many chic layers to elevate your wedding-day look (or looks) to meet all types of style preferences.
 But, of course, it’s all in how you layer, especially after so much heart, soul, sweat, and probably tears have gone into finding your dream wedding dress.
 Here's how to figure out what to wear over your wedding dress in winter.

 Or, maybe bring a touch of rock ‘n' roll into the mix with a moto-jacket—a wedding is a festive occasion, after all.
 Arodaky suggests pairing the outerwear staple with a sleek, body-con dress, or if the jacket is cropped and boxy, layer it over a mini or tea-length dress with a ‘50s style skirt.
 A streamlined blazer is obviously perfection with a tailored jumpsuit or top and trousers set.
 But the menswear-inspired silhouette also gives a slightly subversive but still glam counterbalance to a lace boho-style gown too.
 A cropped faux fur wedding coat makes for a romantic option with a mermaid gown or slip dress.
 Arodaky also likes a plush bolero paired with a wide-leg jumpsuit for a bold winter wedding aesthetic.